Guidelines for student selection

 Video Audition Submissions

 All students must submit a video audition.
-More details to follow
+Video auditions must be submitted by December 15, 2017.

 Registering for the All-State Piano Ensemble